ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
+Moving Beyond “It Works on My Machine”: The Real Engineering Guide to Vercel AI SDK 5 - <a href="https://medium.com/better-dev-nextjs-react/moving-beyond-it-works-on-my-machine-the-real-engineering-guide-to-vercel-ai-sdk-5-6f29fb963030?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Melvin Prince`**

+<blockquote>Remember the early days of AI engineering?
+We were all cowboys.
+We were slapping fetch requests directly to OpenAI in our React components…
+Continue reading on Better Dev — NextJs/React »</blockquote>

-Stop Using useState for Everything: Better React State Management in 2026 - <a href="https://medium.com/@saad.minhas.codes/stop-using-usestate-for-everything-better-react-state-management-in-2026-1ee41fecdf5d?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2.
+JSX Is Not HTML: Understanding React.createElement() - <a href="https://medium.com/@rusirugunaratne/jsx-is-not-html-understanding-react-createelement-e466ed13be2d?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Saad Minhas`**
+✍️ **posted by `Rusiru Gunaratne`**

-<blockquote>By Saad Minhas — Founder, Appzivo
+<blockquote>30 Days of React: Day 06
 Continue reading on Medium »</blockquote>

-<h3>2.
-SVAR Gantt 2.4: A Modern Gantt Chart Library for React & Svelte under the MIT License - <a href="https://javascript.plainenglish.io/svar-gantt-2-4-a-modern-gantt-chart-library-for-react-svelte-under-the-mit-license-ae62f36a5dde?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `SVAR UI Components`**

-<blockquote>Gantt charts remain one of the most powerful tools for project management.
-They help to visualize project timelines, see task dependencies…
-Continue reading on JavaScript in Plain English »</blockquote>

 <h3>3.
-The Ultimate Checklist Before You Hire a ReactJS Developer - <a href="https://medium.com/@hirefullstackdevelopermkt/the-ultimate-checklist-before-you-hire-a-reactjs-developer-04610dc61fef?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why RTK Query Feels Like Cheating (and Why That’s a Good Thing) - <a href="https://praveenax.medium.com/why-rtk-query-feels-like-cheating-and-why-thats-a-good-thing-a5e5ed1fb792?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `HireFullStackDeveloperIndia`**
+✍️ **posted by `Praveen Xavier`**

-<blockquote>Your objective when choosing to hire ReactJS developer is to locate someone who will work well with your team and produce code that is…
+<blockquote>If you’ve been writing React apps for a while, you know the pain.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Building Predictable Dropdown interactions in React.js - <a href="https://medium.com/@victorugs.dev/building-predictable-dropdown-interactions-in-react-js-c31bd9cbcca2?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Environment Variables in Next.js — Best Practices Explained Simply - <a href="https://javascript.plainenglish.io/environment-variables-in-next-js-best-practices-explained-simply-3a0718833ae0?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chibuikem Victor Ugwu`**
+✍️ **posted by `Akiko Kawai`**

-<blockquote>In React, don’t rely on DOM hierarchy for logic — use data attributes and .closest() for robust click handling.
+<blockquote>“If your API keys are in your code, they are already leaked.” 😬
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>5.
-React Basics Finally Made Sense When I Built a Counter App - <a href="https://medium.com/@dilshankumarage571/react-basics-finally-made-sense-when-i-built-a-counter-app-57a66ad1b884?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+My First Real React Project Failed This Is What It Taught Me - <a href="https://medium.com/@baheer224/my-first-real-react-project-failed-this-is-what-it-taught-me-5ff53aa30cae?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dilshan Kumarage`**
+✍️ **posted by `TechByRahmat`**

-<blockquote>When I first heard terms like components, state, and events, React felt abstract.
+<blockquote>I thought finishing tutorials meant I was ready.One real project proved how wrong I was and changed me forever.
 Continue reading on Medium »</blockquote>

 <h3>6.
-Advanced React.js Tips in Depth: Theory and Best Practices for 2026 - <a href="https://medium.com/@avantika0/advanced-react-js-tips-in-depth-theory-and-best-practices-for-2026-6ff1601038cf?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Hire ReactJS Developers in India Without Overspending - <a href="https://medium.com/@hirefullstackdevelopermkt/how-to-hire-reactjs-developers-in-india-without-overspending-31c195f663e6?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Miss Avantika ✨`**
+✍️ **posted by `HireFullStackDeveloperIndia`**

-<blockquote>1.
-Using React 19 Concurrent Features
+<blockquote>In today’s fast-paced digital landscape, businesses across the world are rapidly adopting modern user interfaces.
+Among all frontend…
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Are React Server Components Actually Faster?
-I Ran the Tests. - <a href="https://medium.com/@iamqitmeeer/are-react-server-components-actually-faster-i-ran-the-tests-bf3644003b0b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building an Offline-First PWA Notes App with Next.js, IndexedDB, and Supabase - <a href="https://oluwadaprof.medium.com/building-an-offline-first-pwa-notes-app-with-next-js-indexeddb-and-supabase-f861aa3a06f9?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Muhammad Qitmeer`**
+✍️ **posted by `Israel`**

-<blockquote>If you’re a React developer, you’ve probably heard the buzz about Server Components.
-They’ve been sold to us as the magic solution for…
+<blockquote>Offline-first applications are no longer a “nice to have”.
+Users expect apps to work reliably regardless of network quality.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Stop Using useState for Everything: Better React State Management in 2026 - <a href="https://medium.com/@saad.minhas.codes/stop-using-usestate-for-everything-better-react-state-management-in-2026-1ee41fecdf5d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Your RAG Pipeline is Already Obsolete: Why Static Vector Stores Fail - <a href="https://medium.com/@omkawale12/your-rag-pipeline-is-already-obsolete-why-static-vector-stores-fail-68cd54483881?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Saad Minhas`**
+✍️ **posted by `Om kawale`**

-<blockquote>By Saad Minhas — Founder, Appzivo
+<blockquote>Stop serving stale answers.
+Learn how to build an autonomous, “self-healing” knowledge graph that keeps your LLM synchronized with reality.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Error Monitoring The Ultimate Guide to Sentry in Next.js: Never Miss a Production Error Again. - <a href="https://medium.com/@rukshan1122/error-monitoring-the-ultimate-guide-to-sentry-in-next-js-never-miss-a-production-error-again-e678a93760ae?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Moving Beyond “It Works on My Machine”: The Real Engineering Guide to Vercel AI SDK 5 - <a href="https://medium.com/better-dev-nextjs-react/moving-beyond-it-works-on-my-machine-the-real-engineering-guide-to-vercel-ai-sdk-5-6f29fb963030?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rukmanghan Selvakumar`**
+✍️ **posted by `Melvin Prince`**

-<blockquote>Why This Matters to Every Next.js Developer
+<blockquote>Remember the early days of AI engineering?
+We were all cowboys.
+We were slapping fetch requests directly to OpenAI in our React components…
-Continue reading on Medium »</blockquote>
+Continue reading on Better Dev — NextJs/React »</blockquote>

 <h3>4.
-Build a Production-Ready Accordion in Next.js (No UI Library, Just Clean Code) - <a href="https://javascript.plainenglish.io/build-a-production-ready-accordion-in-next-js-no-ui-library-just-clean-code-13dd2f1ef5a3?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Most Developers Use CSS Wrong in Next.js — Here’s Every Correct Way (With Real Examples) - <a href="https://javascript.plainenglish.io/most-developers-use-css-wrong-in-next-js-heres-every-correct-way-with-real-examples-efb89a2bd06a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `NextCodeTech`**

-<blockquote>In almost every real-world project — FAQs, dashboards, settings panels — you’ll find one common UI pattern: accordions.
+<blockquote>If you’ve ever felt confused about how to properly style a Next.js application, trust me — you’re not alone.
 Continue reading on JavaScript in Plain English »</blockquote>

 <h3>5.
-Implementing SEO Best Practices in Next.js 14: A Complete Guide for Better Rankings - <a href="https://medium.com/@ranamzulqarnain1/implementing-seo-best-practices-in-next-js-14-a-complete-guide-for-better-rankings-e7986d7de48c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Your Competitor’s Website Is Faster Than Yours ?
+(And How Coreflict Fixes It) - <a href="https://coreflict.medium.com/why-your-competitors-website-is-faster-than-yours-and-how-coreflict-fixes-it-fb6abbcbf4c8?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ranamzulqarnain`**
+✍️ **posted by `Coreflict`**

-<blockquote>SEO is crucial for any web application’s success.
-Next.js 14 provides excellent SEO capabilities out of the box, but you need to configure…
+<blockquote>It’s a harsh reality: 53% of mobile users leave a site if it takes longer than 3 seconds to load.
 Continue reading on Medium »</blockquote>

 <h3>6.
-Forms, Mutations & Server Actions — How Real Apps Handle Data Changes - <a href="https://medium.com/codetodeploy/forms-mutations-server-actions-how-real-apps-handle-data-changes-5195e726ed62?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Unraveling Server-Side Cookie Management with Next.js, Express, and Better Auth - <a href="https://medium.com/@tosanwumiae/unraveling-server-side-cookie-management-with-next-js-express-and-better-auth-1d94b38c18f7?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chandan | Full-Stack Developer`**
+✍️ **posted by `Hendrix Ejegi`**

-<blockquote>So far in this series, we’ve learned how to:
+<blockquote>TL;DR: The “Trapped Cookie” Problem
-Continue reading on CodeToDeploy »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>7.
-Implement Local & Google Fonts in Next.js (The Right way): A Practical Pattern Guide - <a href="https://javascript.plainenglish.io/implement-local-google-fonts-in-next-js-the-right-way-a-practical-pattern-guide-529ffbed517a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Testing Next.js Cron Jobs Locally: My Journey from Frustration to Solution - <a href="https://medium.com/@quentinmousset/testing-next-js-cron-jobs-locally-my-journey-from-frustration-to-solution-6ffb2e774d7a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Achmad Muqorrobin`**
+✍️ **posted by `Quentin Mousset`**

-<blockquote>A practical, opinionated guide to local and Google Fonts in Next.js, focused on real-world patterns and common pitfalls.
+<blockquote>The NPM package that solves me from madness
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>8.
-Next.js 15 Advanced Guide: Middleware, Edge Functions, and the Future of Full-Stack Web - <a href="https://medium.com/@ektakumari8872/next-js-15-advanced-guide-middleware-edge-functions-and-the-future-of-full-stack-web-a40a019fbf5f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The NewGenCoder ✨`**

-<blockquote>Next.js has evolved beyond just being a React framework for SSR (Server-Side Rendering).
-Continue reading on Medium »</blockquote>

-<h3>9.
-Server Actions in Next.js App Router: When & How to Use Them (Next.js 16 Edition) - <a href="https://medium.com/@amirjld/server-actions-in-next-js-app-router-when-how-to-use-them-next-js-16-edition-9ed24a49ab4d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+When Server-Side Rendering Hurts More Than It Helps - <a href="https://medium.com/@mernstackdevbykevin/when-server-side-rendering-hurts-more-than-it-helps-b49cab5e1499?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amir`**
+✍️ **posted by `Kevin - MERN Stack Developer`**

-<blockquote>Next.js has been steadily moving toward a simpler, more powerful full-stack model, and with Next.js 16, that vision is clearer than ever.
+<blockquote>Why blindly adopting Next.js SSR is a trap and how to know when client-side rendering is actually the better choice.
 Continue reading on Medium »</blockquote>

 <br/>